web-at-berkeley/wdb-frontend-interview-sp24/README.md

 Complete the Events page.
 This page displays all of Taylor's upcoming events.
 You should have **at least** the events on the [Figma](https://www.figma.com/file/A5LGDC2IdQpcEtaXcALZd7/%5BSP-24%5D-Frontend-Technical-Project?type=design&node-id=0%3A1&mode=design&t=tswPi4JprGlyifpU-1) in your implementation, but you may add more to make the page more functional.

 In addition, please implement the search and sorting functionalities on this page.
 As a user types into the search box, the events list should update to only show events with names matching the search terms.
-The "Times" dropdown should have a list of times including **at least** the times already on the Figma, but you may add more times if you'd like.
+The "Time" dropdown should have a list of times including **at least** the times already on the Figma, but you may add more times if you'd like.
 The "Date" dropdown should contain the days of the week.
 When an option in a dropdown is clicked, only events that match the selected option should be shown.
 For example, if "Saturday" is selected, only events that are on Saturday should be displayed.
 If "Monday" and "4:30 pm" are selected, only events that are on Monday **and** at 4:30 pm should be displayed.

 ## Submission